 The Office of Disability Services provides services and accommodations to students with disabilities so they can participate in all aspects of college life.
 Requesting academic adjustments at the college level is the student's responsibility and students are required to self-disclose a disability to the College in order to receive accommodations.

 Reasonable accommodations are adjustments to policies, practices and procedures that "level the playing field" with disabilities as long as such adjustments do not lessen academic or programmatic requirements.
 Accommodations are determined on a case-by-case basis, after a Disability Services Counselor meets with the student and considers both the student's needs as described in their disability documentation and the technical academic standards of their course or program.

-Under the direction of the College Assistant Director of Disability Services, counselors are available on each campus (i.e., Disability Services at Ammerman Campus and the Counseling Centers on the Eastern and Michael J. Grant campuses) to work with students who may need reasonable accommodations, special services and / or auxiliary aides.
-Examples of accommodations include special testing conditions, use of tape recorders, sign language interpreters, note-taking services and adaptive equipment.
+Under the direction of the College Director of Disability Services, counselors are available on each campus (i.e., Disability Services at Ammerman Campus and the Counseling Centers on the Eastern and Michael J. Grant campuses) to work with students who may need reasonable accommodations, special services and/or auxiliary aides.
+Examples of accommodations include extended test time, use of tape recorders, sign language interpreters, note-taking services and adaptive equipment.

 Arrangements and delivery of student accommodations are handled privately.
-Additional information about Disability Services can be found at www.sunysuffolk.edu.
+Additional information about Disability Services can be found at www.sunysuffolk.edu/disabilityservices.

-Counseling services are provided on each campus in the following locations:
+Disability services are provided on each campus in the following locations:

-Counseling Center Ammerman Building, Room 209 Phone: 631-541-4053
+Disability Services Ammerman Building, Room 202 Phone: 631-451-4045

-Student Success Center Peconic Building, 2nd Floor Phone: 631-548-2527
+Student Success Center Peconic Building, Room 212 Phone: 631-548-2527

+Counseling Center

-MICHAEL J. GRANT CAMPUS Counseling Center Caumsett Hall, Room 20 Phone: 631-851-6250
+Caumsett Hall, Lower Level 20

+Phone: 631-851-6355